Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 Field of red and yellow flowers and grass with Cheomseongdae Observatory in background

-Gyeongju is nicknamed the museum without walls because most of the Gyeongju attractions and sites are located outside or is part of the city.
+Gyeongju is nicknamed the museum without walls because most of the Gyeongju attractions are located outside.

 You’ll likely be outside for most of your trip in Gyeongju.
 (So dress accordingly to the weather!)